biblestudy: John (Part 22)

 The kind of peace that Christ is talking about is a peace that a person can have regardless of circumstances.

 You are probably aware of the Hebrew word shalom.
-It translates into the English word peace.
+It is translated into the English word peace.
 It does not really translate into the English word peace.
 That is simply the English word that seems to come closest to what the word shalom means.
-It is somewhat like the Greek word paracletes.
+It is somewhat like the Greek word parakletos.
 It is difficult to translate into the English in one word.
 The word shalom means “that which is best for you under any circumstance.”
-When you say to a person “shalom,” you are saying to that person, “I wish the best for you, in whatever circumstance you have to be in.”
+When you say to a person “shalom,” you are saying to that person, “I wish the best for you, in whatever circumstance you happen to be in.”

 It is the kind of peace that God expressed after the six days of creation.
 He looked on all that He had done, and He was pleased.
 He had a sense of well-being.

 That is what Christ is talking about.
 He is talking about the Holy Spirit, about how the Holy Spirit is going to help.
 He is talking about this One who is going to come alongside, and what is it going to do?
 It is going to help you in your difficulty.
 Not to make the difficulty disappear, but It is One that is going to come with you and be an aid for you within the difficulty.
 That is going to produce something: peace.
 That which is for your highest good.

 If we are going to grow, we have to have problems.
 So this peace is the kind of peace that comes from conquering the problems of life.

 John 14:28 “You have heard Me say to you, ‘I am going away and coming back to you.’
 If you loved Me, you would rejoice because I said, ‘I am going to the Father,’ for My Father is greater than I.”

 He is saying that you would rejoice, because you would understand that I am going to be at the very source of power.
 In other words, He would run His work, not as a human being, but He would be at the very seat and source of power, back with the Father.